-What are the Best Cat Breeds For People With Pet Allergies
+What are the Best Cat Breeds for People with Pet Allergies

 Millions of people around the globe are allergic to cats.
-In fact studies show many of these same people have cats.
+In fact, studies show many of these same people have cats.
 Many people automatically think that because they are allergy sufferers, they cannot get a pet.

 Cats are notorious stimuli for allergens because of a protein called Fel D1, which is found in their saliva.
 When a cat licks its fur, spit containing Fel D1 dries and becomes airborne.
-Since pat dander is so light it sticks to everything it comes in contact with.
+Since pet dander is so light it sticks to everything it comes in contact with.

 When the allergen particles enter the body through the nose and the sinuses, they elicit an allergic reaction and symptoms start to show up.
 However, there are breeds that produce less Fel D1, making these cats great choices for people who are suffering from allergies.